pharaofranz/ftsky_school_vlbi_2025/index.md

 <a name="fig-9">**Figure 9**</a> - *Dirty image of burst 1.
 Note the cross pattern that
 shows that the signal is dominated by two baselines.*

+- in the viewer you can animate the 13 bursts to loop through.
 - As you can see, we do not get a clear localisation with just a single burst.
 What we see is the cross-pattern of the different baselines, dominated by one or two of them.
 - What you might also see, is that the cross-pattern "rotates" in time -- this is